IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

     3. Role-based access controls (RBAC) are configured for Foundation editors and community contributors.
     4. Payload's afterChange hooks are implemented to trigger the Content Sync Service upon publishing content.
     5. The Content Sync Service successfully fetches and processes content from the Payload CMS API.
-    6. The Embedding Processor correctly parses, chunks, and prepares content from Payload for the vector store. **(Currently in progress, chunking quality needs improvement)**
+    6. The Embedding Processor correctly parses, chunks, and prepares content from Payload for the vector store. **(✅ Completed)**
-    7. End-to-end tests confirm that content published in Payload is successfully ingested into the RAG pipeline. **(Initial ingestion confirmed, but chunking quality needs verification)**
+    7. End-to-end tests confirm that content published in Payload is successfully ingested into the RAG pipeline. **(Verification in Progress)**
     8. Relevant project documents (techStack.md, codebaseSummary.md, README.md) are updated to reflect the final Payload CMS integration architecture.

   * #### **Link to projectRoadmap.md goal(s):**